fflughiraeth/srpusher/README.md

          - `pushover: user_key` (string)
          - `pushover: api_token` (string)
-           - Pushover Stuff that you want to receive notification.
+           - Pushover stuff that you want to receive notification.
 You may get/create from https://pushover.net/apps/build (needs logged in to PushOver).  the application-dependent key is *api_token*, your account's only common key is *user_key* on PushOver. these two are easily confused.
         - SR stuff,
           - `sr:targets`(string[])
             - List the UIDs of the **users** you want to pin and receive notifications.
-The 36 random characters, including `-` at the end of URL of a user's profile page.
+UID, The 36 random characters, including `-` at the end of URL of a user's profile page.
           - `sr: targets_exclude` (string[])
-            - also UIDs to be excluded are possible.
+            - also UIDs to be excluded.
 This does not make sense on its own, yet it may work in the keywords section below.
           - `sr: target_keywords` (string[])
-            - Notify if these keywords in in the roomname, room description and username.
+            - Notify if these keywords in the roomname, room description and username.
 Once matched, the target will not be notified again for 1 hour. or else, those will be notified over and over again while the same keyword are present.
           - `sr: target_keywords_exclude` (string[])
             - excluded keywords list.
         - Redis configuration(if needed)